giantpinkrobots/varia/README.md

 <br>

-Varia is a download manager that conforms to the latest Libadwaita design guidelines, integrating nicely with GNOME.
-It utilizes aria2 and yt-dlp to handle regular files, torrents and video/audio stream downloads.

 Varia is a download manager for Linux and Windows that supports regular files as well as torrents and video/audio streams.
 It is a frontend for aria2 and yt-dlp.
-It is written with GTK4 and Libadwaita

 <p float="left" align="middle">
   <img src="https://raw.githubusercontent.com/giantpinkrobots/varia/main/screenshots/Screenshot-Varia-1.png" width=350 />